 Bring your own phone plans allow you to buy a service plan and apply it to a device you already own.
 Many of the top wireless carriers will offer discounts and special perks if you sign up for their service when bringing your own phone.

 If you like your current phone but still plan to switch to a different cell phone provider, you should be aware of SIM cards.
 These cards contain your subscriber profile and are what activates service for your phone.
 However, different phones require different SIM cards.
 Check your phone's compatibility with a provider before you purchase a plan.
+For example, Straight Talk can activate certain phones on both types of wireless technology (CDMA and GSM).

 Sometimes you may be asked to unlock your phone so it can be compatible with another carrier's service.
 This isn't as simple as swiping the lock screen to access your phone.
 Our guide on how to unlock a phone will take you step-by-step through the process to activate your phone for a new service.